Doctor-Vee/Motivational-Quotes/ECM - 5 Best Lessons from Billionaire Entrepreneurs - Part 1.md

 ## Evan Carmichael Series

 ---
-## 5 Best Lessons from Billionaire Entrepreneurs
+## 5 Best Lessons from Billionaire Entrepreneurs - Part 1

 **1. Act Despite Fear - Elon Musk**
 There are just times when something is important enough and you believe in it enough that you do it in spite of fear.